-So instead of starting a simulation project from scratch, the collection of public projects allows to search for a similar project that another user already completed.
-Each project comes with an overview page, that provides top-level information about the project:
+Instead of starting a simulation project from scratch, the collection of public projects allows users to search for a similar project that another user has already completed.
+Each project comes with an overview page that provides top-level information about the project:

-- 3D visualizations of all assets (CAD models, meshes & simulation results)
+- 3D visualizations of all assets (CAD models, meshes, and simulation results)

 - A brief description of what this project is about